 Paprika is suitable for all blood types and all Genotypes except for the Warrior GT4.
 Hot paprika is a good alternative for chilli powder which should be avoided by Gatherer GT2 and Teacher GT3 and blood type A secretor.

-All information on blood type and Genotype compatibility is for educational purpose only.
+Please note: All information on blood type and Genotype compatibility are for educational purpose only.
 More information can be found on our 'lifestyle' page.